Thoughtful stewardship of your philanthropic dollars

 - Augment the value of the corpus at a rate greater than inflation, net of grant distributions and associated expenses

-Summary – Foundation investment options are designed to provide clear choices across the risk/return spectrum and produce results that support charitable giving strategies that align with each investment option’s objective.
+Summary – The Foundation’s investment options offer distinct choices across the risk/return spectrum and continue to produce results in line with their respective objective.

 IMPORTANT MESSAGE: The performance information presented is being provided to donor advisors with an interest in the Foundation’s investment options.
 It is not intended to constitute an offering of any kind.
 The performance information is shown net of investment management fees and has not been audited.